Troy-Web-Consulting/OKIES-ITD-Task-Automation/docs/plan.md

     - write the commands exactly as such, if you need sudo, reach out to me √
     - If get error: Error occurred: locator.click: Timeout 10000ms exceeded. that means a page took too long to load, so try again.
 If issue persists, you may have found a bug! √
     - can run multiple scripts at once√

-### Current
-  - finish organization documentation,
-  - send out messsage how they need to pull

 ### Getting people onboarded:
   - finish docs √